kallelat/blog-react-css-variables/README.md

 ## Initial setup and configuration

-1. Create a new React app with `npm create-react-app . --template typescript`
+1. Create a new React app with `npx create-react-app . --template typescript`
 2. Start dev server using `npm start`

 ## Build initial app